mslinn/sbt-ethereum-docs/gitbook/overview.md

      export INFURA_TOKEN="blahblahblah"
      ```
   2. Clone [sbt-ethereum-seed](https://github.com/mslinn/sbt-ethereum-seed):
-     ```angular2html
+     ```
-     git clone git@github.com:mslinn/sbt-ethereum-seed.git
+     git clone git@github.com:swaldman/eth-command-line.git
      ```
-  3. Move to the top-level directory of your copy of `sbt-ethereum-seed`:
+  3. Move to the top-level directory of your copy of `eth-command-line`:
      ```
-     $ cd sbt-ethereum-seed
+     $ cd eth-command-line
      ```

-## sbt-ethereum Tasks
+## Introduction to Tasks and Settings
-From the `sbt-ethereum-seed` directory, start SBT:
+From the `eth-command-line` or `sbt-ethereum-seed` directory, start SBT:
 ```
 $ sbt
 [info] Loading global plugins from /home/mslinn/.sbt/0.13/plugins